leon4rd/test/README.md

-## I considered building the patio by myself.
-But I didn't have the stones.
+## Sore throats are a pain in the neck!